Noise Levels in Gresham-Kelly Creek, Gresham, OR | Find Quiet Neighborhoods With Our Sound Map

 Quiet office to normal conversation

-Western Gresham-Kelly Creek sounds about 125% louder than Northern Gresham-Kelly Creek to the human ear, a 11.7 dBA gap.
+To the human ear, noise in northwestern Gresham-Kelly Creek sounds about 48% louder than in southeastern Gresham-Kelly Creek, a 5.7 dBA gap.
 Every 10 dBA roughly doubles perceived loudness.
 Within any of these directions, two homes a quarter mile apart can still differ by 10 or more dBA depending on how close they sit to a major highway.

 How far back from US Route 26 do you need to be?